MTrabka/SQL-projects/README.md

 - **Project 9 – Cryptocurrency Exchange**: analyzing digital currency transactions to understand trading activity and trends.
 - **Project 10 – Lyft Trip Data**: joining multiple tables to analyze trips, riders, and autonomous cars.
 - **Project 11 – Welp**: joining places with reviews, building 2020 review logs, and spotting below-average “difficult” reviewers.
+- **Project 12 - Multiple Tables with Reddit**: combining users, posts, and subreddits data to analyze popularity and engagement.
 - **Upcoming Projects**: more case studies and exercises will be added as I advance through the course.

 ## 🚀 Projects